chamodanethra/biometric_signature/README.md

 ### `createKeys(AndroidConfig config)`

-Generates a new RSA 2048 key pair for biometric authentication.
+Generates a new key pair (RSA 2048 or EC) for biometric authentication.
 The private key is securely stored on the device, and the public key is returned as a base64 encoded string.
 This method deletes any existing key pair before creating a new one.
 StrongBox support is available for compatible android devices.
 Secure Enclave support is available for iOS.

 - **Parameters**:

 - `androidConfig`: An `AndroidConfig` object containing following properties:
     - `useDeviceCredentials`: A bool to indicate whether Device Credentials' fallback support is needed for the compatible Android devices.
 - `iosConfig`: An `IosConfig` object containing following properties:
     - `useDeviceCredentials`: A bool to indicate whether Device Credentials' fallback support is needed.